Sacred Places Near Me

 Hinduism

-Originally built as a state temple dedicated to Vishnu, one of the three principal gods in Hinduism.
-Vishnu is known as the "Protector" and appears to humans in many forms (avatars) to guide and instruct people.
-The temple's five central towers symbolize the peaks of Mount Meru, the dwelling place of the gods in Hindu mythology.
-Extensive bas-reliefs depict Hindu epics including the Ramayana and the Mahabhata, and most famously the Churning of the Ocean of Milk, a creation story about the beginning of time and the victory of good over evil.
-The temple was intended as King Suryavarman II's state temple and mausoleum.
+Angkor Wat was built as a state temple dedicated to Vishnu, one of the principal deities in Hinduism, regarded as the preserver and protector of the universe.
+The temple's five central towers represent the peaks of Mount Meru, which Hindu tradition holds to be the dwelling place of the gods.
+Extensive bas-reliefs depict scenes from the Hindu epics the Ramayana and the Mahabharata, and most prominently the Churning of the Ocean of Milk, a Hindu creation narrative.
+The temple was also intended as King Suryavarman II's mausoleum.

 Buddhism